Am I Overpaying for a Diamond? Why It Happens (and What to Check Before You Buy)

 Not all upgrades are visible.

-These are easy places to overspend, and one of the most common ways people overpay…
+These are some of the most common ways people overpay, without realizing it.

 Especially if you’re trying to “get it right.”